espocrm/documentation/user-guide/quotes.md

 # Quotes

-Quotes feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).
+Quotes feature is available in [Sales Pack](https://www.espocrm.com/extensions/sales-pack/).

 Quote is a specific group of products or services with their quantities and prices that you quote to customers.